Moon

 with all the bilious zeal

-of a performing circus seal.
+of a performing circus seal

-You gained the cove with pushing prow
+You gained your cove with pushing prow

-some years ago and they mostly flocked –
+and they mostly flocked –

 but some wintered here